 As time passed and I gathered a bigger data set, I started to see patterns and also recognised that this system was helping me introduce new habits into my life like a commitment to meditate for 10 minutes daily, or stretching my legs following advice of the physio, to even getting into a ritual of making my bed, writing my journal, being present, showing gratitude and compassion.

 I’ve also broadened it recently to keep track of how much time I spent on different projects, including any creative work, as well as tracking financial spend every day.

 - I began in a very low tech way using a notebook, just a couple of minutes each morning.
 As the number of data points being tracked expanded, so did the technology and I advanced to using Google docs which I use today.

 - I have a Withings scale for body weight and some other key metrics.

 - I use a Fitbit for steps and calories consumed.

-- I use my memory for the food diary currently, although I did use Myfitness Pal, an Iphone app for a period.
+- I use my memory for the food diary currently, although I did use Myfitness Pal, an iPhone app for a period.

 - I now spend ten minutes each morning capturing data from the previous day and this also helps me

-A few more tips for a healthy lifestlyle would come in really handy for you.
+A few more tips for a healthy lifestyle would come in really handy for you.
 Click the image below or this link to sign-up for the Healthy Habits e-zine, delivered to your inbox every month.